 The FW Charitable fund has been established to support charities and voluntary organisations in Essex.
 The donors, who wish to remain anonymous, have lived in Essex for nearly 40 years and feel strongly that they would like to give something back to their local community.

 In 2011 we were approached by Trustees of The Phoenix Agency, which had been operating in Southend from 1992, as a mental health charity.
 Changes in the organisation resulted in its staff being transferred over to a new provider.
-The Trustees decided the best way forward was to close the Phoenix Agency and use the remaining assets to establish a new charitable fund with Essex Community Foundation.
-The newly established, Endowed Firebird Fund aims to support those with Mental Health problems in Southend and South East Essex and is a lasting beneficial reminder of the hard work of The Phoenix agency.
-The original Trustees now work with us to make decisions about where to direct their funds.
+The Trustees decided the best way forward was to close the Phoenix Agency and use the remaining assets to establish the endowed fund with ECF.
+The established Firebird Fund support those with mental ill-health in Southend and South East Essex and is a lasting beneficial reminder of the hard work of The Phoenix agency.

 Thomas Christopher Gepp was born in 1919.
 He grew up in Essex, spending his childhood at Hill House in Hatfield Peveral.
 He was educated at Sunningdale, Eton College and at New College, Oxford, where he read law.
 The Second World War interrupted his studies and at nineteen years of age, he volunteered to join the Essex Yeomanry.
 Time was spent training in England before being involved in the landing on Gold Beach on D Day, 6th June 1944.
 The Essex Yeomanry was attached to 8th Armoured Brigade, part of 30 Corps.
 Tom was a Battery Captain throughout the Campaign, finishing up in Bremen.
 He was de-mobilised in 1946.
 After which he immediately set about taking his solicitor’s exams.
 Having passed these, he joined the family firm of Gepp and Sons in Chelmsford.
 Tom was the sixth generation of his family to be involved in the firm.
 He served as Under Sherriff for 25 years retiring 1988.